zelaneroz/zelaneroz/README.md

 ## About Me

-Hi, I'm **Zelan Eroz Espanto**—a CS & Math student at **Case Western Reserve University** and a Point Wells Fargo & UWC Davis Scholr Scholar.
+Hi, I'm **Zelan Eroz Espanto**—a second-year CS & Math student at **Case Western Reserve University** and a Point Wells Fargo & UWC Davis Scholr Scholar.
+I'm passionate about exploring the realms of coding, machine learning, and building robust applications.

 I'm most excited by the intersection of **AI/ML, full-stack development, and data science**.
 I'm currently working on an LSTM-based forecasting model for sea surface temperature anomalies in the Philippine Sea.
 I'm also working on a few hackathons and competitions!

-When I’m not building, I’m probably exploring a new country or island in the Philippines, reading, or watching and reviewing a movie.
+---

+## 🌏 What I'm Up To

+- 🧠 Currently an Education Innovation Fellowship Intern at Eskwelabs, a venture-backed online upskilling school based in Southeast Asia that gives access to affordable and high quality data skills education.
+My current project is turning an AI prompt chain (that creates assessment questions for students) to an automated workflow that can run end-to-end with a simple user interface.
+I'm honing skills like product planning, AI engineering, and workflow automation.
+- 📚 Selected for the Microsoft Emerging Leaders for College Students Program (ELCSP), Microsoft Security’s signature summer initiative
+- 📚 Currently a Break Through Tech AI Fellow @ Cornell Tech
+- 🌊 Working on LSTM-based sea surface temperature anomaly forecasting on the side.
+- 🤝 Open to internships, research opportunities, and collaborations (projects/hackathons/organization/startups)!

 ---

 ## 🛠️ Tech Stack & Tools